 "Any expression of dissatisfaction, whether justified or not, which alleges that the person concerned has suffered (or may suffer) financial loss, material distress or material inconvenience."

-This process is overseen by the Director of Best Practice.
+This process is overseen by the Director of Legal Affairs.

 If you feel that you wish to make a complaint your first action should be to write, e-mail or telephone a WPA member of staff or the Appointed Representative you have been dealing with and ask them to refer the matter to the appropriate level of management for review.